 7.7.3. module

-In the Linux Kernel, a large number of drivers etc. can separated in the form of a module.
-This target executes module targets within the Linux Kernel build system.
+In the Linux kernel, a large number of device drivers, file systems and other components can separated in the form of a module.
+This target executes module targets within the Linux kernel build system.

 7.7.4. module_install